Notes on the Geography of Japan: Tokyo: Post-War

-On the left, behind its moat, the Imperial Palace.
-On the right, Maronouchi, literally "within the walls," a name that alludes to a now-vanished palace wall that once enclosed this area.
+Off to the left, the Imperial Palace is hidden behind its moat and forest.
+On the right, Marunouchi, literally "within the walls," a name that alludes to a now-vanished palace wall that once enclosed this area.
 This is the same area that later became Mitsubishi Meadows--one of the world's great stories of real-estate speculation.
 Two blocks to the right is Tokyo Station.

 The height limits that were rigidly enforced between 1923 and 1968 create a depressing landscape, which the cold rain doesn't help.